These reading comprehension worksheets let you practice intermediate-level English reading skills.

 "The Impact of Disease on History" Individual Study packet is a section of Medical Mysteries, above.
 It has a three-page article on the ways killer diseases have affected history (with a glossary.)

 You can answer a few questions. to check your understanding, then do a crossword.
 There are also links to a few suggested videos.

 Press the "Buy Now" button to download it for $2.50.

 This is a short individual selection.
 It's three pages: a short reading selection and questions, plus the answer sheet.
 It tells the story of the heroic efforts that led to the understanding and conquest of yellow fever.
-That success saved thousands-- possibly millions-- of lives, and made it possible to finish the Panama Canal.
+That success saved thousands-- possibly millions-- of lives.
+It made it possible to finish the Panama Canal.

 Click "Buy Now" to get it for just $1.25.

 See also the "Words for Success" lesson plan and worksheet packet in Academic Vocabulary Worksheets.
-It has a two-page reading comprehension worksheet on an outstanding commencement address about the meaning of success.
-It also includes practice with goal-setting and success-related vocabulary.
+It includes a reading comprehension worksheet on an outstanding commencement address on true success.
+It also offers practice with goal-setting and success-related vocabulary.